-The Rule Engine interprets Rules following the iRODS rule syntax.
+The Rule Engine interprets Rules written in one of the supported rule engine plugin languages.
 The Rule Engine, which runs on all iRODS servers, is invoked by server-side procedure calls and selects, prioritizes, and applies Rules and their corresponding Microservices.
 The Rule Engine can apply recovery procedures if a Microservice or Action fails.

 Scalability means that a computer system performs well, even when scaled up to very large sizes.
 In iRODS, this refers to its ability to manage Collections ranging from the data on a single disk to petabytes (millions of gigabytes) of data in hundreds of millions of files distributed across multiple locations and administrative domains.

 An iRODS server is software that interacts with the access protocol of a specific storage system.
 It enables storing and sharing data distributed geographically and across administrative domains.

 The process of manipulating a Data Object from one encoding format to another.
 Usually the target format will be newer and more compatible with other systems.
 Sometimes this process is "lossy" and does not capture all of the information in the original format.